Rabbit Housing & Handling

 Before implementing housing changes, be sure to consult the relevant scientific literature and consider the requirements of your scientific model.
 Each facility may require an individual approach to increasing housing standards as much as possible.

-Key Natural Behaviors of Rabbits
+Key Natural Behaviors

 - Highly social with strong dominance hierarchies